elf4j/elf4j-log4j/README.md

-As a service provider of the Easy Logging Facade for Java (ELF4J) SPI, I want to bind the logging capabilities of LOG4J to the ELF4J client application via the [Java Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that any application using the ELF4J API for logging can decide to use the LOG4J features at deployment time without code change.
+As a service provider of the Easy Logging Facade for Java (ELF4J) SPI, I want to bind the logging capabilities of LOG4J to the ELF4J client application via the [Java Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that any application using the ELF4J API for logging can decide to use the LOG4J framework at deployment time without code change.

 ## Prerequisite